-According to PurpleSec, 98% of cyberattacks rely on social engineering.
-In addition, 60% of IT professionals cited new hires as more vulnerable to socially engineered attacks.
-These statistics make it clear that enterprises need to develop comprehensive security awareness training programs that include components for addressing social engineering threats.
+According to PurpleSec, 98% of cyberattacks rely to some extent on social engineering.
+Antivirus tools, while always helpful, are insufficient to protect against these threats.
+Enterprises need to develop comprehensive security awareness training programs that include components for addressing social engineering threats.

 This guide will describe social engineering and how it works and provide recommendations for defending against these attacks.

-There are several different types of social engineering attacks, each with a different methodology.
-These attack methods can be used to gain access to valuable and sensitive information from your organization or its employees.
+There are several different types of social engineering attacks, including phishing, baiting, tailgating, pretexting, and more — each with a different methodology.
+These attack methods can be used to access valuable and sensitive information from your organization or its employees.

-Phishing occurs when an attacker uses deception to trick people into disclosing personal information such as usernames, passwords, credit card details, etc. Phishing attacks typically come via email or instant messaging.
-Some types of phishing includes:
+By far the most common type of socially engineered attack, phishing occurs when an attacker uses deception to trick people into disclosing personal information such as usernames, passwords, or credit card details.

 Baiting is another social engineering attack where an attacker lures their victim by offering something they want.
 This bait could be a new job offer, free tickets to a music festival, free merchandise, or infected devices.

-The key here is that baiting involves enticing victims with something they want or need to get them to disclose confidential information.
+The key here is that baiting involves enticing victims with something they want or need in order to encourage them to disclose confidential information.

 A tailgater is a person who follows closely behind someone else through an open door or gate without permission.
-For example, in computer security, tailgating occurs when an unauthorized person gains entry to a secure area by following closely behind an authorized person who holds valid entry credentials.
+For example, in computer security, tailgating occurs when an unauthorized person gains entry to a secure area by following closely behind an authorized person with valid entry credentials.

 Whaling is a type of social engineering attack aimed at C-level executives.
-This type of attack is particularly effective because C-level executives usually have higher clearance levels and more resources at their disposal.
-In addition, their social engineering attacks typically involve impersonation, and they’re meant to exploit greed, carelessness, and even desperation.
+These attacks typically involve impersonation, and they’re meant to exploit greed, carelessness, and even desperation.

 One of the more insidious forms of social engineering attacks is pretexting.
-A pretext is an excuse to justify a request for information, especially over a phone call or email conversion.
+A pretext is an excuse to justify a request for information, especially over a phone call or email conversation.

-Quid pro quo (Latin for favor for something) is a social engineering attack whereby the attacker makes a seemingly harmless request and offers something of value.
+Quid pro quo (literally “something for something” in Latin) is a social engineering attack whereby the attacker makes a seemingly harmless request and offers something of value.

-This type of social engineering attack is used to scare users into purchasing software or services they don’t need.
-Scareware is a form of malware that creates a sense of urgency by lying to and scaring end users with exaggerated claims of infection, infestation, or imminent danger.
+This social engineering attack is used to scare users into purchasing software or services they don’t need.
+Scareware is a form of malware that creates a sense of urgency by lying to and alarming end users with exaggerated claims of infection, infestation, or imminent danger.

-BEC (business email compromise) is a type of social engineering attack that targets business email accounts, and it’s quickly becoming one of the most dangerous threats to businesses today.
-According to VentureBeat, 77% of organizations faced business email compromise attacks in 2021, up from 65% in 2020.
+BEC is a type of social engineering attack that targets business email accounts, and it’s quickly becoming one of the most dangerous threats to businesses.

 Educate employees about social engineering attacks

-If your employees don’t know what a social engineering attack is, they won’t be able to recognize it when it happens.
+If your employees don’t know what a social engineering attack is, they won’t recognize it when it happens.
 Educating them on what an attack looks like, what red flags they should look out for, and who they should report suspicious activity to will help keep your organization safe.

 Train employees on proper security behavior